-Department rules at 10 NYCRR Subpart 58-.11 require laboratory reports to contain the Version 2021-1 Page 8 of 27 date of collection.
+Department rules at 10 NYCRR Subpart 58-.11 require laboratory reports to contain the date of collection.
 Laboratories must make every effort to obtain this information from the ordering practitioner or his or her agent (such as a visiting nurse) whenever collection is not performed by laboratory employees.

-Practitioner Designation of Authority to Sign Orders for Laboratory
+Practitioner Designation of Authority to Sign Orders for Laboratory Tests